simplicitesoftware/docs/content/CTG_50_docs/CTG_60_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	yes/no Flag to activate document indexation management
+	yes/no Flag to activate the document indexation management

 ### `USE_DOMAIN_HOMES`